 Our office offers several different options for treating heel pain.
 It’s important to note that every condition, every foot, and every person is different, so we’ll always take as much time as necessary to talk with you about your options and develop an effective treatment plan that makes sense for you personally.

-For heel pain that’s a little more stubborn, we offer other treatment options.
-Two of the most significant are orthotics and laser therapy.
+For heel pain that’s more stubborn or unresponsive to foundational treatments, we offer other options.
+Three of our most significant are orthotics, laser therapy, and HyProCure.